 Memorandum of Understanding

-The Joint ILAC-IAF-OIML Memorandum of Understanding (MoU) was signed on 16 October 2014 in Vancouver, Canada.
+The Joint ILAC-IAF-OIML Memorandum of Understanding (MoU) was signed on 10 October 2018 in Hamburg, Germany.

 The Joint ILAC-OIML Assessment Procedure in the field of legal metrology was published in February 2018.